Growing Community Colleges Eye Expansion Opportunities

 Kirkwood Community College Asks Voters to Fund Expansion

 Kirkwood Community College needs more space, but funding for expansion is tight.
-To fund the additional room, college officials are asking Iowa voters to extend current bond activity that would give the school the funding it needs to accommodate more students.
-The extension would go on for 15 more years, although many believe the school will need to ask for even more time on the extension to receive all the additional funding needed to complete the expansion.
+To fund the additional room, college officials are asking Iowa voters to extend current bond activity to give the school the funding it needs to accommodate more students.
+The extension would go on for 15 more years, although many believe the school will need to ask for even more time on the extension to receive all the additional funding required to complete the expansion.

 According to a report at KCRG-TV, the current bond authority costs homeowners about 20 cents on every $1,000 in assessed home value.
 For a house valued at $100,000, the total additional tax comes to less than $10 each year.